2. Investigating a historical event

 Case Study 2: Using written records to explore past events

-Mr Kaguri’s pupils then plan to present their findings to the whole school.
-Their posters are displayed around the hall and some of the pupils speak at the assembly.
+The pupils then plan to present their findings to the whole class.
+Some of the pupils speak at assembly with their posters displayed around the walls.

-Resource 3: Ugandan independence gives some background information.
+Resource 3: The June 4 1979 uprising gives some background information.

 Activity 2: Researching an important date in history

-Decide on a particular historical event that you wish your pupils to investigate during the visit to the museum (or in class if you have the resources), e.g. Resource 4: The exile of Ugandan Asians – a news report in 1972.
-It is important that you focus the attention of your pupils on a particular event, especially if they are visiting a museum covering many years of the past.
+- Decide on a particular historical event that you wish your pupils to investigate during the visit to the museum (or in class if you have the resources), e.g. the role students played in the uprising in Ghana on 4 June 1979.
+It is important that you focus the attention of your pupils on a particular event, since museum exhibitions often cover many years of the past.

 - Divide the class into groups, giving each a different issue or aspect of the historical event to focus upon.